microsoft/vscode-extension-samples/README.md

 ## Samples

-**:construction: :rotating_light: :construction: Some links point to our work-in-progress [API Extension](https://vscode-ext-docs.azurewebsites.net/api) documentation that is not yet published :construction: :rotating_light: :construction:**
+**:construction: Some links point to our work-in-progress [API Extension](https://vscode-ext-docs.azurewebsites.net/api) documentation that is not yet published :construction:**

 <!-- SAMPLES_BEGIN -->
 | Sample | Guide on VS Code Website | API & Contribution |